chungg/chungg.github.io/_posts/2021-04-16-sso-bastion.markdown

 tags: aws ecs bash google sso
 ---

-In cloud environments, access to resources are typical controled by roles via a provider's identity management service.
-This provides a single service that provides granular control on what a user can do and also the ability view a user's actions for audit.
+In cloud environments, access to resources are typically controled by roles via a provider's identity management service.
+This provides a single service that allows granular control on what a user can do and also the ability view a user's actions for audit.
 By controling access via IAM or Azure Active Directory, security can be improved as rather than opening a port to the internet and restricting access to a set of IPs behind a firewall, access be granted by the identity provider instead, often with 2FA.
 As an operator, this can often place cumbersome barriers if they need to connect to a resource and perform a function, like querying a database or debugging an issue when logs and monitoring metrics do not provide enough detail.
+Also, common tools like `scp` are not possible anymore so transferring data requires interacting with another service.

 Additionally, to minimise exposure, cloud resources are typically not publically accessible but rather a single public facing endpoint